hanzhi227/Capstone3/README.md

 ------
 #### [Stanford Cars Dataset](https://www.kaggle.com/eduardo4jesus/stanford-cars-dataset)

-The dataset consists of 16,185 images of cars, of which only the 8,144 training images are labeled with car names and bounding boxes.
+The dataset consists of 16,185 images of cars, of which only the 8,144 images are labeled with car names and bounding boxes.
 There are 196 unique cars within this dataset.
-The test set are not labeled with a description.

 ![](images/data_sample.png)

 ### Pipeline

+From the looks of it, 196 classes is just too specific to do what I am trying to do.
+How can this model even attempt to recognize unseen data if it is overfit on Toyota Corollas and Ford F-150s?
+That's why I needed to pipeline the data down significantly to more general body types.

-* Group 196 unique car names into a more general body types
+* Group 196 unique car names into more general body types
+  * Coupe, Sedan, Convertible, SUV, Truck, Van
   * This would give each class more diversity
   * Creates a more general model that can handel unseen instances